CMS-Enterprise/sbom-harbor/adr/0000-server-side-language.md

 * Good, because it was on the list of memory safe languages.
 * Good, because the initial learning curve is not too bad.
 * Good, because it is strongly-typed.
-* Neutral, because we have two core team members that have experience in Go, but only one of them is primarily writing code.
+* Good, because we have two core team members that have experience in Go.
+Caveat: only one of them is primarily writing code.
-* Neutral, because, while it still requires a runtime, that is compiled and packaged with the binary, leading to less portability issues.
+* Good, because, while it still requires a runtime, that is compiled and packaged with the binary, leading to less portability issues.
 * Bad, because generics have only recently been introduced, the implementation is incomplete, and there is not yet a lot of high quality examples to reference.